Chew your food thoroughly for better digestion and surprisingly less weight gain.

 But not chewing our food for any reason means an earlier decline into senility.
 It is scary that 1 in 9 Americans over 65 now have Alzheimer’s disease.
-They eat less than half the recommended amount of fibre, chew fewer times and lose their marbles sooner.
+They eat less than half the recommended amount of fibre, munch fewer times and lose their marbles sooner.
 I suspect it is little different in South Africa.

-It’s time to plant broad beans, a very rich source of fibre, and yes they are chewy; but fresh and young, so tasty.
+It’s time to plant broad beans, a very rich source of fibre and yes they are chewy; but fresh and young, so tasty.
 A very enthusiastic group of “broads” as they call themselves recently came to our green home and are getting a row or two planted out with these precious legumes in their own gardens.

 The cancer association recommends eating a whole grain and a legume at every meal.
-That’s a bridge too far for most of us, but how about a mealie and a helping of broad beans or lentils just once a day?
+That’s a bridge too far for most of us; but how about a mealie and a helping of broad beans or lentils just once a day?

 What is a lignan?
-Every woman needs to know something at least about them; they more than halve the likelihood of succumbing from a malignant breast tumour.
+Every woman needs to know something at least about them; they more than halve the likelihood of succumbing to a malignant breast tumour.
 Whole grains and legumes are rich sources; but flax and sesame seeds come out tops.

 In short whole foods are chewy.